lexO-dat/CELLM/README.md

 ```

 ## Upload files to supabase vector database
-- First, you must obtain all the supabase keys listed in the RAG System section.
+- First, you must obtain all the supabase keys.
-- Then, you have to move your txt file to the llm folder.
+- Then, you have to move your txt file into the root folder.
-- In the upload code change the txt name on the "loader" variable.
-- you have to start ollama with the "ollama serve" command.
+- you have to have running the ollama image.
 - Finally, run the next command:

   ``` bash
   python upload.py
   ```